 - For Deep-Frying:

 - 1/4 cup cornstarch (or as needed for dredging chicken)

 - 3 1/2 - 4 cups oil (for deep-frying, or as needed)

 - Optional: 2 tablespoons toasted sesame seeds

-- In a wok or deep-fryer, heat the oil to 365 F. Have a small bowl with the cornstarch for dredging the chicken ready near the stove.
+In a wok or deep-fryer, heat the oil to 365 degrees Fahrenheit.
+Have a small bowl with the cornstarch for dredging the chicken ready near the stove.
 When the oil is hot, dredge the marinated chicken pieces in the cornstarch and add them to the wok, taking care not to overcrowd the wok.
 Deep-fry until golden brown.

 Remove the cooked chicken pieces from the wok and drain on paper towels.
 Repeat with the remainder of the chicken.